ibexa/documentation-developer/docs/search/criteria_reference/payment_payment_method_criterion.md

 # Payment PaymentMethod Criterion

-The `PaymentMethodCriterion` Search Criterion searches for payments based on a payment method applied to them.
+The `PaymentMethod` Search Criterion searches for payments based on a payment method applied to them.

 ## Arguments